 Visitors can tour the discovery side of the museum before enjoying a meal in their farm-to-cafe restaurant, followed by ice cream from their gift shop.
 Land O’Lakes birthing barn is located right on site, offering the possibility of seeing a calf birthing.
 There is even the option to add a farm tour from a local dairy farm onto your museum admission package.
-Harvest Hosts members can even stay for free overnight after they finish exploring the museum, making this a memorable first stop indeed.
+Harvest Hosts members can even stay overnight after they finish exploring the museum with no camping fees, making this a memorable first stop indeed.

 2. Sassy Cow Creamery